Public Prosecution Service of Canada: History

 The Public Prosecution Service of Canada was established in 2006 as an agency independent of the Department of Justice Canada, in order to remedy problems associated with the former Federal Prosecution Service being located within the Department.
-The enacting legislation is the Director of Public Prosecutions Act, which was located within the Federal Accountability Act but is now listed as a separate statute.
-It was introduced by the president of the Treasury Board, John Baird, and received Royal Assent on December 12, 2006.
-The rationale for its creation was written by Wade Riordan Raaflaub of the Law and Government Division on March 2, 2006.
+The Parliamentary Information and Research Service prepared a paper outlining the possible approaches that could be taken to creating the public prosecution service.
+The enacting legislation is the Director of Public Prosecutions Act, which was enacted as part of the Federal Accountability Act, but is now listed as a separate act.
+It was introduced by the president of the Treasury Board, John Baird, and received royal assent on December 12, 2006.

-SNC Lavalin Affair
+SNC-Lavalin affair

 The most prolific instance of the PPSC in the Canadian public eye was its role in the SNC-Lavalin affair, where the Prime Minister's Office asked in an allegedly improper fashion for the Attorney General of Canada Jody Wilson-Raybould to override a decision by Director of Public Prosecutions Kathleen Roussel to not extend a deferred prosecution agreement to SNC-Lavalin after its guilty plea in a fraud case in 2019.
 The Honourable Jody Wilson-Raybould did not agree to requests from senior Prime Minister's Office officials, or a later overture by Canada's most senior civil servant Michael Wernick.
-She allegedly objected to overriding the director without gazetting the findings.
-As a result of Hon.
+She purportedly objected to overriding the director without gazetting the findings.
+As a consequence of Hon.
 Jody Wilson-Raybould's actions, the PPSC was not overridden, despite the Attorney General's statutory authority to do so.
-The deferred prosecution agreement was a new addition to Canada's legal landscape and authority was given to the Director of Public Prosecutions.
+The deferred prosecution agreement was a new addition to Canada's legal landscape and authority was bestowed upon the Director of Public Prosecutions.
 If SNC-Lavalin had received a deferred prosecution, it would not be subject to approximately 10-year sanctions from bidding on public infrastructure contracts in Canada.
 Instead, the bribery charge was eventually dropped after David Lametti became the new Attorney General, with SNC-Lavalin paying a $280 million dollar fraud charge, which would not have led to the prohibition on bidding.

-Other Notable Prosecutions
+Other notable prosecutions

 In 2018, the PPSC was referred an Ontario public prosecution dealing with a Hamilton West—Ancaster—Dundas candidate selection election by the Progressive Conservative Party of Ontario.
 A potential candidate not chosen sued the party and then leader Patrick Brown, and to avoid conflict of interest, the Attorney General of Ontario referred the case to the PPSC.
 Approximately a week later, the failed candidate withdrew his private suit, but the PPSC continued investigations.

 The prosecution service recused itself from high-profile investigation of Mark Norman, given potential for conflict of interest, with the Alberta provincial prosecutor giving legal advice in the PPSC's stead.

 The PPSC declined to prosecute in the case of alleged misconduct by the Ontario Liberal Party when a senior party official offered perquisites in return for a Sudbury Member of Provincial Parliament to step down to make way for federal New Democratic Member of Parliament Glenn Thibeault to run in that provincial electoral district.